sydneyfowler/CS3030/README.md

 ### Importing a file

-When asked for a file, an relative path is all you need to enter.
+When asked for a file, a relative path is all you need to enter.
 Make sure you include the file type!

 ```
 test_files/example.xlsx